tinni2806/Crop-Yield-Predictive-Analysis/README.md

 **USER INTERFACE**

 The means by which the User and the computer system interact,in particular the use of input devices and software.

 By deploying the code into the Watson Studio in IBM cloud we can generate a scoring uid.

 To generate a Flow we use NODE-RED flow editor.

-NODE-RED is a flow based development tool for visual programming developed by IBM for wiring together hardware devices,APIs and Online services.
+NODE-RED is a flow based development tool for visual programming developed by IBM for wiring together hardware devices, APIs and Online services.

 **CONCLUSION**